-VCAT can review decisions made by the Mental Health Tribunal under the Mental Health Act 2014.
+VCAT can review decisions made by the Mental Health Tribunal under the Mental Health and Wellbeing Act 2022.
 We hear and decide these cases in our Human Rights List.

-The Mental Health Act 2014 establishes procedures for assessing people who appear to have mental illness and treating people who have mental illness.
-It also established the Mental Health Tribunal which has the primary function of determining whether all the criteria for mental health treatment in the Act applies to a person.
-If the criteria do apply, the Mental Health Tribunal may make a treatment order.
-The Mental Health Tribunal may make an order for a person to receive electroconvulsive treatment if it is satisfied that the person does not have the capacity to consent to the treatment or they are under the age of 18 years.
+The Mental Health Tribunal determines whether all the criteria for mental health treatment in the Act applies to a person.
+If the criteria do apply, the Mental Health Tribunal may make a compulsory treatment order.
+The Mental Health Tribunal may order electroconvulsive treatment for a person if it decides that they do not have the capacity to consent to the treatment or they are under the age of 18 years.

 VCAT can hear and determine applications to review these decisions by the Mental Health Tribunal.

 The law advocates for the rights, dignity and autonomy of the person receiving mental health treatment.
 The Act emphasises assessment and treatment in the least restrictive way possible.
 Voluntary assessment and treatment is preferred.

 Cases we can't help with

 - some cases where one party lives in another state or is a Commonwealth government organisation

 - cases heard under federal law instead of Victorian law.